It’s summer! yet somedays it feels nothing like it, and others, a little too much like it.

 Galway and most coastal cities is filled with many shops like these.
 Everywhere you go on an open-market Saturday, you’re reminded of the sea.
 Our personal favourite: The Old Sea Dog has an eclectic gallery of sea bits and bobs.
 “It’s an odd place that you might find a Lobster”.

 So, are you a sea-lover, are you married to one?
-What’s your favourite of our top 5 activities, and did we miss any of yours?
+What’s sea-loving activity are you going to get up to this summer?
 Comment below and let us know.